borisovg/metalsmith-blog-example/README.md

 # metalsmith-blog-example

-A working example Metalsmith blog, suitable for use as a template for your own site.
+A working example of a static [Metalsmith](https://metalsmith.io/) blog, suitable for use as a template for your own site.

 ## Demo